Defending Human Rights in Turkey: Sebla Arcan

 If you now ask a random person on the street about forced disappearances, they will respond: ‘Are you talking about the Saturday Mothers?’”

 It was the first time the Turkish government openly admitted culpability in an enforced disappearance.
 Despite this, no judicial process followed the admission of guilt.
 The prosecutor simply stated that the Turkish police does not kill or torture so he saw no need to open an investigation.
 “Then we realized that we couldn’t expect anything from legal proceeding,” Arcan recalled.
-One week later, five families who also lost their loved ones started a silent sit-in on Galatasaray square in central Istanbul (Check out Nadire Mater’s story, who was involved in the campaign leading to this first protest).
+One week later, five families who also lost their loved ones started a silent sit-in on Galatasaray square in central Istanbul (Check out Nadire Mater’s story, who has participated in countless gatherings of the Saturday Mothers).
 The group wanted to expose the cruel actions of the state to society and demanded the end of enforced disappearances.
 Inspired by the mothers of the Plaza del Mayo in Argentina, they chose to do this sit-in protest in the centre of Turkey’s largest city; each carries the photos of the ones who were lost while telling their stories.

 This action worked.
 The protest gained widespread attention in Turkey and abroad; mainstream media began reporting on Hasan Ocak’s case.
 Renowned artists like Sezen Aksu and U2 recorded songs to bring even more attention to the protest.
 As a result enforced disappearances have stopped in the country.
 Moreover, Arcan pointed out that the movement, which now counts hundreds of people, managed to create widespread awareness in society.
 “If you now ask a random person on the street about forced disappearances, they will respond: ‘Are you talking about the Saturday Mothers?’”